Harry Hotspur and the Percys 1377-1461

 1400 – Newcastle a county

-Newcastle, within its walls, becomes a county in its own right.
+The town of Newcastle enclosed within its walls, becomes a county in its own right.
 The castle remains within the county of Northumberland.

 1402 – Battle of Humbleton Hill